hyperstack-org/hyperstack/docs/client_side_scoping.md

 When the client receives notification that a record has changed Synchromesh finds the set of currently rendered scopes that might be effected, and requests them to be updated from the server.

-To give you control over this process Synchromesh adds some features to the ActiveRecord scope macro.
+To give you control over this process Synchromesh adds some features to the ActiveRecord `scope` and `default_scope` macros.
 Note you must use the `scope` macro (and not class methods) for things to work with Synchromesh.

-Synchromesh `scope` adds an optional third parameter and an optional block:
+The additional features are accessed via the `:joins` and `:client` options.

+The `:joins` option tells the synchromesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base joins operations in it, otherwise if a joined model changes, synchromesh will not know to update the scope*

+The `:client` option provides a client side way to update scopes without having to contact the server.
+Unlike the `:joins` option this is an optimization an is not required for things to work.

 ```ruby
 class Todo < ActiveRecord::Base